Controlled Lagrangians and Stabilization of Euler--Poincar\'e Mechanical Systems with Broken Symmetry II: Potential Shaping: Potential Shaping and Matching Conditions

 hence showing that our $\mathbf{u}_{\so(3)^{*}}$ is the same as their $u^{\tau}$.
 On the other hand, they have $u^{\rm f} = -R^{T} Q^{T} J K \tilde{b}$ with $J = \begin{tbmatrix} 1 & 0 & 0 \\ 0 & 1 & 0 \\ 0 & 0 & 0 \end{tbmatrix}$ and a positive-definite $3 \times 3$ matrix $K$, but then recall from Example~\ref{ex:drift} their $\tilde{b}$ is related to our $\boldsymbol{\delta}$ as $\tilde{b} = J Q \mathbf{x} = (\boldsymbol{\delta}, 0)$, and so

-where $\mathcal{K}$ is the upper left $2 \times 2$ submatrix of $K$; this is nothing but our $\mathbf{u}_{(\R^{3})^{*}}$.
-Therefore, our control is the same as the one from \cite[Theorem~4.2]{Le1997b}, and hence stabilizes the equilibrium as shown there. \end{example}
+where $\mathcal{K}$ is the upper left $2 \times 2$ submatrix of $K$.
+This is nothing but our $\mathbf{u}_{(\R^{3})^{*}}$.
+Therefore, our control is the same as the one from \cite[Theorem~4.7]{Le1997b}, and hence stabilizes the equilibrium under the conditions given there. \end{example}